matinzd/react-native-health-connect/README.md

 ## Features

 - Typescript :white_check_mark:
-- New architecture supported :white_check_mark:
+- Supports both old and new architecture :white_check_mark:

 ## Tips
 1. Keep in mind that this library is **Android only**.